Call Us!

 (844) 845-4219

-Is It Better to Invest in RRSP or TFSA?
+Is it Better to Invest in RRSP or TFSA?

 rrsp or tfsa

-Is it “better to invest in RRSP or TFSA?” that is the question.
+Is it “better to invest in RRSP or TFSA?”
+That is the question.
 Even William Shakespeare had a hard time with this one.
 One of the most common investment questions Canadians also ask is: “Is it better to invest in an RRSP or TFSA?”
 The RRSP and TFSA both have benefits, but as with all personal finance decisions, it depends.

-“RRSPs and TFSA’s are tax-advantaged accounts that offer benefits to Canadians.
+“RRSPs and TFSAs are tax-advantaged accounts that offer benefits to Canadians.
 Sometimes it can be confusing to know which one to invest in,” says Brenda Hiscock, Certified Financial Planner at Objective Financial Partners.

 Investing in RRSPs

-RRSP is an acronym that stands for Registered Retirement Saving Plan.
+RRSP is an acronym that stands for Registered Retirement Savings Plan.
 Contributing to an RRSP is considered tax-deductible and, as a result, can result in you receiving a higher tax refund.
 That’s because any contributions you make to your RRSP are subtracted from your taxable income for income tax purposes.

 For example, let’s say you have a taxable income of $90,000 this year, and you contributed $10,000 to your RRSP.
 In this instance, you’ll only have to pay taxes on $80,000 of your income ($90,000 minus $10,000 equals $80,000).
-If you’re in a higher tax bracket like 40 percent, this would result in you getting an additional tax refund of $4,000 ($10,000 times 40 percent equals $4,000).
+If you’re in a higher tax bracket, like 40 percent, this would result in you getting an additional tax refund of $4,000 ($10,000 times 40 percent equals $4,000).
 Not bad!

 While you may receive a tax refund upfront for contributing to your RRSP, you’ll have to pay taxes eventually.
 When you do withdraw money from your RRSP, the money is taxed, similar to income.
 However, hopefully, when you remove the funds (usually in retirement), you’re in a lower tax bracket, and thus you’ll pay less tax.